Genesis1231/eva/README.md

 - Image generation tool requires a midjourney account and a private discord server.
   Need include the discord channel information in .env file.

-If you want to disable some tools, just change the client setting in related .py file.
+If you want to disable some tools that are not needed, just change the client setting in related .py file.

 ```python
     client: str = "none"
 ```
-But I like to leave them all on since it is very interesting to observe how AI select tools.

 ### 🧰 Exit & Shutdown